magentabusiness/magentabusiness.github.io/_includes/docs/mqtt-broker/user-guide/integrations/how-to-connect-thingsboard-to-tbmq.md

 * TOC
 {:toc}

-In this guide, we integrate the TBMQ with the ThingsBoard using MQTT integration.
+In this guide, we integrate the TBMQ with the IoT Hub using MQTT integration.
-We utilize TBMQ client credentials with the type **APPLICATION** to connect ThingsBoard integration as an APPLICATION client.
+We utilize TBMQ client credentials with the type **APPLICATION** to connect IoT Hub integration as an APPLICATION client.
 APPLICATION clients specialize in subscribing to topics with high message rates.
 The messages will be persisted when the client is offline and will be delivered once it goes online, ensuring the availability of crucial data.
-Read more about the APPLICATION client [here](https://thingsboard.io/docs/mqtt-broker/user-guide/mqtt-client-type/).
+Read more about the APPLICATION client [here](/docs/mqtt-broker/user-guide/mqtt-client-type/).

-ThingsBoard MQTT Integration acts as an MQTT client.
+IoT Hub MQTT Integration acts as an MQTT client.
 It subscribes to topics and converts the received data into telemetry and attribute updates.
 In case of a downlink message, MQTT integration converts it to the device-suitable format and pushes it to TBMQ.
-Pay attention: TBMQ should be either co-located with the ThingsBoard instance or deployed in the cloud and have a valid DNS name or public static IP address.
+Pay attention: TBMQ should be either co-located with the IoT Hub instance or deployed in the cloud and have a valid DNS name or public static IP address.
-ThingsBoard instance that is running in the cloud can’t connect to the TBMQ deployed in the local network with no internet connection.
+IoT Hub instance that is running in the cloud can’t connect to the TBMQ deployed in the local network with no internet connection.

 ### Prerequisites

 In this tutorial, we will use:

- - The instance of [ThingsBoard Professional Edition](https://thingsboard.io/docs/user-guide/install/pe/installation-options/) installed **locally**;
+ - The instance of [IoT Hub](/docs/user-guide/install/pe/installation-options/) installed **locally**;
- - [TBMQ](https://thingsboard.io/docs/mqtt-broker/install/installation-options/) installed **locally** and accessible by ThingsBoard PE instance;
+ - [TBMQ](/docs/mqtt-broker/install/installation-options/) installed **locally** and accessible by IoT Hub instance;
  - mosquitto_pub MQTT client to send messages.

 ### TBMQ setup

-First, we need to create TBMQ client credentials to use them for connecting ThingsBoard integration to TBMQ.
+First, we need to create TBMQ client credentials to use them for connecting IoT Hub integration to TBMQ.

 To do this, login to your TBMQ user interface and follow the next steps.